 Of the 432 patients randomized to KEYTRUDA in combination with axitinib in the KEYNOTE-426 trial, 40% were 65 years or older.
-No overall difference in safety or efficacy was reported between patients who were $\geq$ 65 years of age and younger.
+No overall difference in safety or efficacy was reported between patients who were ≥65 years of age and younger.

-Of 292 adult patients with FIGO 2014 Stage III-IVA cervical cancer who were treated with KEYTRUDA in combination with CRT in KEYNOTE-A18, 42 (14%) were 65 years and over.
-No overall differences in safety or efficacy were observed between elderly and younger patients.
+Of 294 adult patients with FIGO 2014 Stage III-IVA cervical cancer who were treated with KEYTRUDA in combination with CRT in KEYNOTE-A18, 42 (14%) were 65 years and over.
+No overall difference in safety was observed between patients ≥65 years of age and younger patients.